shiiiiikiiiii/Doc-Ocr-Categorizer/src/backend/README.md

 1. ./pydantic_schemas/xxx.py: The pydantic model defined for `xxx`
 2. ./db/models/xxx.py: orm definition of `xxx`
 3. ./api/xxx.py: router settings for `xxx`
-4. ./api/utils/xxx.py: helper functions of `xxx` that will be use by the third point
+4. ./api/utils/xxx.py: helper functions of `xxx` that will be use by the router